 What makes it even more interesting is that both Alcaraz and Rune play the Babolat Pure Aero 98 almost in stock form.
 So Babolat offers mere mortals like you and me a unique opportunity to play with a racket that is almost identical to the Next-Gen world top players.
 That fact alone is reason enough for me to try out the Babolat Pure Aero 98.

 The Pure Aero 98 replaces the outgoing VS model.
 It’s more of a name change than a spec change, but there are a few notable updates nonetheless.
 For starters, the string spacing in the upper portion of the racquet has been tightened slightly for more control.
 Another notable change is the removal of the SMAC vibration dampening technology, replaced with NF2 Tech at 3 and 9 o’clock.
 It performs a similar function, but is made from glass fibers – often used in skis – which is a more natural product designed to provide better feel at contact.
-Unlike the standard Pure Aero, this technology hasn’t been incorporated into the handle.
+Unlike the standard Pure Aero, this technology isn’t used in the handle.
 Furthermore, the stiffness of the Babolat Pure Aero 98 has been reduced compared to the VS model, improving comfort.

 Racket review: